jelenapetrovacki/FoodBlog_Microservices/README.md

 The microservice system responds to the defined project task.

 A microservice system should:
-- be developed using Spring Cloud and contain all the microservice components necessary for the functioning of such a system in production
+- be developed using Spring Cloud and contain all the microservice components necessary for the functioning of such a system in production,
-- each system component is containerized (microservice, database, etc.)
+- each system component is containerized (microservice, database, etc.),
-- contains at least 5 microservices related to the application's business logic
+- contains at least 5 microservices related to the application's business logic,
-- to support different communications (synchronous/asynchronous) according to business logic
+- to support different communications (synchronous/asynchronous) according to business logic,
-- includes unit and integration tests
+- includes unit and integration tests and
-- the pipeline (build/test/deploy) is clearly defined and configured
+- the pipeline (build/test/deploy) is clearly defined and configured.

 ## Persistence